 Be specific: I need you (husband) to clean the guest room and guest bath in preparation for your family.
 I need you (grandma) to make dinner on Tuesday night while I’m late at a meeting.
 I need you (sister) to plan the menu for Christmas Eve.
 I need you (competent teenaged niece) to wrap some gifts.
 Can you (grandpa) pick the kids up from school on Friday?

 Don’t do everything yourself.
 You’ll go crazy!

 Most guests like to help.
 If they can’t (or won’t) help, you should consider cutting their visits shorter.
-The last thing you need is extra mouths to feed when you’re already taking care of young kids.
-It’s a recipe for insanity.
+The last thing you need is extra mouths to feed when you’re working full time and taking care of young kids.
+Seriously.

 6. See Friends and Family on Your Terms

 Marissa: “When my babies were itty-bitty, we made the mistake of trying to see every single family member over the winter holiday (whhhhyyy????).
 Even though we weren’t exactly portable at that time (traveling with a massive diaper bag, lots of passies, enough snacks to fill a pantry, a triple stroller, and a pack ‘n play just in case… ), we thought we should be the ones to make all the rounds.
 After all, how could we dare deprive the family of spending time with our squishy, adorable, sweet little girls?

 Well let’s just say at the end of the day, we were… exhausted.
 All of us.
 And not to mention crabby.
 At one stop, Twin A gave us a surprise holiday gift of a huge, messy blowout diaper, while at the next stop we ran out of Big Sister’s favorite snack (cue the tears).
 Instead of giving our families cherished time with our kids on the holiday, they were stuck with ornery, tantrum-ey tots and their super-stressed parents instead.
 NO FUN.